 Alfonso Cuarón's sweeping space opera Gravity might boast George Clooney on its cast list, but he doesn't exactly last very long.
 It's primarily Sandra Bullock who holds us glued to the screen as she hurtles through space with no connection to Earth.

 Lonely and hopeless, Dr. Ryan Stone can see only one way out—and we just pray she doesn't take it.
 The sheer scope and velocity of Gravity is enough to make you speechless, and it will blow you away with a central performance that's as astounding as its special effects.

 4. Bronson (2008)

 Despite a handful of supporting characters, Bronson mainly stars Tom Hardy and Tom Hardy alone.
-In fact, it even plays out like a one-man show, with vaudeville-style interludes cut between scenes, in which Hardy is alone on stage and speaking directly to us.
+In fact, it even plays out like a one-man show, with vaudeville-style interludes cut between scenes, in which Hardy speaks directly to us from a stage.